 Cystic acne is more likely to scar than other types of acne.
 But if you avoid picking, prodding, or messing with the cysts, you lower the risk.

-It might be hard to resist the temptation — especially if you’re a Dr. Pimple Popper fan — but you gotta try.
+It might be hard to resist the temptation — especially if you’re a Dr. Pimple Popper fan — but you should try.
 Doing so will also lower your risk of infection.

 If you already have acne scars, some treatments might help reduce them.
-Try these only after your acne’s under control, though:
+Try these only after your acne is under control, though:

 - Cystic acne is characterized by large, inflamed cysts under the skin.

 - Since it’s the most severe type of acne, it often doesn’t clear up without the help of a professional.
 Over-the-counter treatments typically won’t cut it.